mbrsagor/OpenCV2/README.md

 # OpenCV2
 This project is a simple open cv project.
-In this project I'm teaching my university elder brothers.
+In this project, I'm teaching my friend's elder brothers and other members.

 > Project install instructions
 ##### In the project I'm using `python` latest version.
 However please follow the documentation.